a-flashbot-in-the-pan/a-flashbot-in-the-pan/README.md

 node observer.js
 ```

-To run the analysis, please launch the Jupyter notebook server inside the container using the following commands and then open up http://localhost:8888 on your browser:
+To run the final analysis, please launch the Jupyter notebook server inside the container using the following commands and then open up http://localhost:8888 on your browser:

 ``` shell
 cd /root/analysis